DaphneZ311/atmosalex.github.io/README.md

 4. Go to the *Settings* tab, then click *Pages* (under *Code and automation*).
 In the *Build and deployment* section, under **Branch**, select "main" and click save (if it isn't already selected).
 It should look like this: [![screenshot][3]][3]
 5. Click the *Actions* tab at the top of the page and check that the build and deployment action has finished.
 Once it has, navigate to **[your username].github.io** to see your site, which should be a copy of this one!
 If you cannot see an *Actions* tab, just wait a few minutes then go to your URL to check it is live.

 Now you are ready to customize your site!
-To add your name to the site, go to your Github page, edit `_config.yml`, and replace the temporary title with your name.
+To add your name to the site, go to your repository page on Github, click `_config.yml`, and edit it to replace the temporary title with your name, etc.

 [1]: /assets/IMG/instr_new.png
 [2]: /assets/IMG/instr_template.png